DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-15-mvp-type-of-location.md

 Some providers use the UCAS training locations to indicate a region or area, e.g. United Learning Sussex.

 When we validate locations we require building and street name, town or city, and postcode.
-For regions or areas this validation isn’t appropriate.
+For regions or areas this validation is not appropriate.
 However we still need enough information to show courses on a map.

 In the design below, if a user selects ‘An area’, then we would validate differently.